Work with multi-statement queries

 but does not have access to

-second query will fail.
-The multi-statement query job itself will also
+second query fails.
+The multi-statement query job itself also

 In multi-statement queries, you can use dynamic SQL to build SQL statements at runtime.
 This is convenient, but can offer new opportunities for misuse.
 For example, executing the following query poses a potential SQL injection security threat since the table parameter could be improperly filtered, allow access to, and be executed on unintended tables.

 -- Risky query vulnerable to SQL injection attack.
 EXECUTE IMMEDIATE CONCAT('SELECT * FROM SensitiveTable WHERE id = ', @id);

 To avoid exposing or leaking sensitive data in a table or running